QuickSolverDab/logitmix/README.md

 --gpu [gpu number]  \
 --dataset_dir [dataset directory]

+## Etc
-## Warmup mode makes the training more stable, but it is not necessary.
+Warmup mode makes the training more stable, but it is not necessary.

 ## Reference code
 github.com/weiaicunzai/pytorch-cifar100